smartstore/user-docs/en/getting-started/installing-smartstore/preparing-linux-vps-cloud-or-dedicated-server.md

 `sudo ufw app list`

-> [!NOTE]
+{% hint style="info" %}
-> **Note:** If the command is returned with `sudo: ufw: command not found` , then no firewall is installed and this point can be skipped or the firewall must be installed.
+**Note:** If the command is returned with `sudo: ufw: command not found` , then no firewall is installed and this point can be skipped or the firewall must be installed.
+{% endhint %  }

 Usually three NGINX profiles are available: